pmmp/doc.pmmp.io/source/developers/plugin-docs/api-version-spec.rst

 API versioning
 --------------

-PocketMine-MP plugins are required to declare which API versions they are compatible.
+PocketMine-MP plugins are required to declare which API versions they are compatible with.
 This is used to decide whether or not to load a plugin, and to gracefully degrade when the plugin is not compatible with the given server version.

 As of PocketMine-MP 3.0.0, the API version is the same as the server version.
 This version is a semantic ``major.minor.patch`` version number.
 Read more about `semantic versioning <https://semver.org/>`_.